An example of a single-file blog, made by Gregory Cadars.

 - Portable HTML 94 KB

-Swipe, click, or use ← → keys. f for full screen, i to invert colors.
+To flip the pages, swipe, click, or use the ← → keys.
+Press F for full screen, I to invert the colors.

 Portable HTML, an idea